abduld/accela-transformer/src/reduction/vectorized.md

 # Vectorized Accera Implementation

-This shows how to implement tree reduction using Accera.
+The following shows how to implement tree reduction using Accera.
-There are only a few tweaks that we need to make to the [naive](naive.md) Accera implementation to enable vectorization.
+There are only a few tweaks that we need to make to the [naive](src/reduction/naive.md) Accera implementation to enable vectorization.

+## Overview

 The idea of tree reduction is rather simple.
 Suppose we are given a vector of length $N$: